yiisoft/yii2/docs/guide/tutorial-i18n.md

 such as the number and date formatting of the [[yii\i18n\Formatter]] class and the message formatting using [[yii\i18n\MessageFormatter]].
 Both classes provides a fallback implementation that provides basic functionality in case intl is not installed.
-This fallback implementation however only works well for sites in english language and even there can not provide the rich set of features that is avialable with the PHP intl extension, so its installation is highly recommended.
+This fallback implementation however only works well for sites in english language and even there can not provide the rich set of features that is available with the PHP intl extension, so its installation is highly recommended.

 The [PHP intl extension](http://php.net/manual/en/book.intl.php) is based on the [ICU library](http://site.icu-project.org/) which provides the knowledge and formatting rules for all the different locales.
 According to this fact the formatting of dates and numbers